uthsavi97/CelebrityFaceRecognition/README.md

 ## SportsPersonClassifier

-In this data science and machine learning project, we classify sports personalities.
+In this project, we classify sports personalities.
 We restrict classification to only 5 people,
 1) Maria Sharapova
 2) Serena Williams
 3) Virat Kohli